Đorđe Jovanović (writer): Literary criticism

 Immediately after his release from prison in early 1936, Jovanović joined in the activities of the Freedom Front, a cultural institution of the Yugoslav Popular Front.
 He wrote extensively in the following period, publishing literary criticism and polemics in magazines such as Književni savremenik, Savremeni pogledi, Pregled and Naša stvarnost, in accordance with the Popular Front policy of re-evaluating "bourgeois cultural and artistic values".
-Jovanović contributed to Naša stvarnost (Our Reality), a Popular Front literary magazine edited by Aleksandar Vučo, since its inception in September 1936.
-In 1937, Jovanović joined its newly formed editorial board which also included Vučo, Radovan Zogović, Dušan Matić, Marko Ristić and Milovan Đilas.
-According to historian James M. Robertson, Zogović, Đilas and Jovanović belonged to a cohort of young communists whose literary theories were decisively shaped by György Lukács.
-However, literary critic Miroslav Egerić argues that while Jovanović had undoubtedly read Lukács, his realist method was less a direct application of Lukácsian theory and more deeply influenced by the writings of Louis Aragon.

-Jovanović's literary critiques were often published under the pseudonym Đorđe Daničić.
+Jovanović contributed to Naša stvarnost (Our reality), a Popular Front literary magazine edited by Aleksandar Vučo, since its inception in September 1936.
+Some of Jovanović's essays from this period were published under the pseudonym Đorđe Daničić.